snowkylin/tensorflow-handbook/source/en/basic/installation.rst

 .. admonition:: Hint

-    For mere learning TensorFlow, it does not require much for hardwares.
-Even using :ref:`free <colab>` or :ref:`flexible <gcp>` online computing resources, as long as you have a computer connected to the internet, is sufficient to master TensorFlow!
+    TensorFlow does not require much for hardwares for beginners.
+Meanwhile, with :ref:`free <colab>` or :ref:`flexible <gcp>` online computing resources, you can learn TensorFlow easily just with a computer connected to the internet!

-In the stereotype of the most, TensorFlow, even deep learning "costs" hardwares greatly, so that the first thing they may get when starting with TensorFlow is how to upgrade your computer's hardware.
+In the stereotype of the most, TensorFlow and other deep learning frameworks "costs" hardwares greatly, so that the first thing for some people when starting with TensorFlow is to upgrade the computer's hardware.
 However, the required hardware for TensorFlow is largely based on the task and the circumstance:

 - For TensorFlow beginners, you can also learn and master TensorFlow well without upgrading your hardwares.
 Most of the examples in this handbook are suitable for almost all popular PC (even without a GPU) without adding any other device.
-For some examples in this handbook that requires more computation (e.g. :ref:`train CNN picture classification on cats_vs_dogs dataset <cats_vs_dogs>`), a common NVIDIA GPU may help greatly.
+For some examples in this handbook that requires more computation (e.g. :ref:`train CNN image classification on cats_vs_dogs dataset <cats_vs_dogs>`), a common NVIDIA GPU may help greatly.
 If your own computer is not adequate for this, you may consider using online resources (e.g. :ref:`The free Colab <colab>`) to train models.

 - For individuals or developers that particapte data science competitions (like Kaggle) or train models locally, a high-performance NVIDIA GPU is often necessary.
 The number of CUDA cores and the size of the graphics memory are two key factors of the GPU performance in machine learning, while the former determines the training speedm and the latter the size of the model and the maximum batch size, which are particularly sensitive in large-scale training.